chef/automate/components/docs-chef-io/content/automate/chef-infra-server-migration.md

     weight = 40
 +++

-This section lists the steps to connect the existing Chef Infra Server organization and users to Chef Automate and migrate all the organization and users into Chef Automate.
+Chef Infra Server has two global entities, **Users** and **Organizations**.
+Chef Infra Server Migration ensures that both Users and Organizations migrate to Chef Automate.
+This section lists the steps to connect the existing Chef Infra Server Users and Organizations to Chef Automate and migrate all the Users and Organizations into Chef Automate.

 ## Prerequisites